Jalapeno Buttermilk Cornbread

 - 1/2 to 1 jalapeno pepper, seeded and finely chopped

 - Preheat oven to 425°.
 In a large bowl, whisk flour and cornmeal.
 In another bowl, whisk buttermilk, egg substitute, 2 tablespoons oil, honey and mayonnaise.
-Pour remaining oil into an 8-in. ovenproof skillet; place skillet in oven 4 minutes.
+Pour remaining oil into an 8-in. cast-iron or other ovenproof skillet; place skillet in oven 4 minutes.

 - Meanwhile, add buttermilk mixture to flour mixture; stir just until moistened.
 Fold in corn, cheese and peppers.

 - Carefully tilt and rotate skillet to coat bottom with oil; add batter.
-Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
+Bake until a toothpick inserted in center comes out clean, 20-25 minutes.
 Serve warm.
-Yield: 8 servings.